purepisces/Wenqing-LeetcodeSolution/hash.md

-Problem:
-Lists in Python are unhashable because they are mutable, meaning their contents can change over time.
+Problem: Lists in Python are unhashable because they are mutable, meaning their contents can change over time.
+Hashset definition
+Hashmap definition